ericandrewlewis/wordpress-mu/README.txt

 =======
 1. Download and unzip the WordPress MU package, if you haven't already.
-   The unzipped files will be created in a directory named "wordpressmu" followed by a version or "wpmu" followed by a date.
-For the sake of convenience, rename this folder "wordpressmu" before continuing.
+   The unzipped files will be created in a directory named "wordpressmu" followed by a version number.
 2. Create a database for WordPress MU on your web server, as well as a MySQL user who has all privileges for accessing and modifying it.
 3. Place the WordPress MU files in the desired location on your web server:
-   * If you want to integrate WordPress MU into the root of your domain (e.g. http://example.com/), move or upload all contents of the unzipped WordPress MU directory (but excluding the directory itself) into the root directory of your web server.
+   * If you want to integrate WordPress MU into the root of your domain (e.g. http://example.com/), move or upload all the files and directories of the unzipped WordPress MU directory into the root directory of your web server.
    * If you want to have your WordPress MU installation in its own subdirectory on your web site (e.g. http://example.com/blogs/), rename the directory wordpressmu to the name you'd like the